refinedev/refine/documentation/docs/advanced-tutorials/forms/server-side-form-validation.md

 ## Server-Side Validation with **refine**

-**refine** supports server-side validation out of the box for all supported UI frameworks (Ant Design, Material UI, Mantine, Chakra UI).
+**refine** supports server-side validation out-of-the-box for all supported UI frameworks (Ant Design, Material UI, Mantine, Chakra UI).

-It requires that the `dataProvider` returning rejected promise with the following shape:
+To handle server-side validation `errors`, you need to return a rejected promise with the following shape from the `dataProvider`:

 ```ts
 import { HttpError } from "@refinedev/core";